-SOCI 320 - Native American Social Systems (NW) (3)
+SOCI320 - Native American Social Systems (PW) (3)

 This course presents an "institutional" approach to Native American (specifically Lakota) society from pre-European contact to the present.
 It explores Lakota social institutions (political, economic, family, religious, and educational systems) prior to European contact, and examines the impact of non-Indian structures on the historical development of Lakota social institutions.
 This course fulfills the State of South Dakota's teacher certification requirement.
 Cross-Listed as: NAST 320.
-Core Requirements: Non-Western Societies, Cultures and Traditions
+Core: Perspectives of the World

-SOCI 330 - Race and Gender in Medicine and Health (3)
+SOCI330 - Race and Gender in Medicine and Health (3)